We're looking for the best players in Michigan! See you soon!

-Team Total is a summer travel team for boys and girls who aspire to play at the collegiate level.
+Team Total is an elite summer travel team for boys who aspire to play at the collegiate level.
 Our goal is to not only teach players how to play lacrosse at a higher level but to help guide players in the right direction.

 Where is Team Total playing this summer?

 The schedule will be set in late March/April.
 There are many showcase events to choose from.
-Going to the ones that will have the greatest impact and showcase our teams’ talents the best is our goal.
+Going to the ones that will have the greatest impact is our goal.
 Generally, we tend to play on the east coast for the greatest amount of exposure, go to one camp, and one Midwest event.
 But every year, the schedule changes depending on which tournaments fit into the weekends we have available.

 Last year’s schedule and results are available on our website.

 Players and parents come to Total for the coaching and the experience.
 Head coach, Dwayne Hicks, has coached for over 25 years.
 A former Notre Dame player, he has been recognized at the collegiate level as Coach of the Year on the national and regional level.
 ALL of the coaches at Total have played at the collegiate level and know what is required to get there.
 Some have played lacrosse professionally.
 Players come to Total to get the additional coaching that will help them reach their potential.
 Over the past six years, many of the best players in Michigan have participated in the Total program or played with Team Total.
 Coaching and experience can make a big difference in helping a player reach their potential.

 The cost will be determined by the cost of the expenditures for the summer divided by the number of players on the team.
 Until the events are selected, a cost will not be able to be determined.